Pegasus

 Last launch | 2021-06-13 |

 The Pegasus launch vehicle was manufactured by Orbital Sciences Corp, later by Northrop Grumman.
-The three-stage rocket is carried aloft strapped to the body of an L-1011 jet aircraft.
+The three-stage rocket is carried aloft strapped to the body of B-52 or an L-1011 jet aircraft.
 After the L-1011 releases the Pegasus, the rocket fires and carries its scientific payload into Earth orbit.
 Its relatively high cost has led to a decreased launch cadence in recent years.

 Launches by year: